Some in US getting COVID-19 boosters without FDA approval

 “I made up my mind after reading a report that states were likely to toss 26.2 million unused doses due to low demand.
 My decision had no effect on policy, and I saved a vaccine dose from the garbage,” Rall said.

-Welch, the graduate student from Maine, put the blame on people who have refused to get the vaccine for political reasons.
+Welch, a graduate student from Maine, put the blame on people who have refused to get the vaccine for political reasons.
 About 60% of eligible people in the U.S. are fully vaccinated.

 “Their absolute demand and screeches for freedom is trampling our public health and our communal health.”